elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 ---
-## Deciding the loss and activation type based on the task
+## Deciding the Loss and Activation Type Based on the Task

 | Classification Type       | Class Mode  | Loss                     | Activation on the last layer |
 |---------------------------|-------------|--------------------------|------------------------------|